SharePoint/sp-dev-docs/docs/solution-guidance/web-part-sharepoint-add-in.md

 ---
-title: Web part in the SharePoint add-in model ms.date: 11/03/2017
+title: Web part in the SharePoint Add-in model ms.date: 11/03/2017
 ---
-Web part in the SharePoint add-in model
+Web part in the SharePoint Add-in model
 =======================================

 Summary